-Protecting and restoring natural resources lands contributes to water and air quality and is consistent with the broader regional goals throughout Maryland.
-There are numerous existing opportunities in the County for people to connect with nature.
-Significant environmental benefits result from conserving natural resources land, including maintenance of systems that support the natural filtration of air and water.
+Protecting and restoring natural resource lands contributes to water and air quality and is consistent with the broader regional goals throughout Maryland.
+There are numerous existing opportunities and areas in the County for people to connect with nature.
+Significant environmental benefits result from conserving natural resource land, including maintenance of systems that support the natural filtration of air and water.
 Studies show that green spaces have a positive impact on health and wellness, community sustainability, and improved economic conditions, along with providing clean air, healthy soils, and better water quality.

-Green space and tree canopy are also important to the protection of wildlife habitat and sustaining species' biodiversity.
-The 2011 National Survey of Fishing, Hunting and Wildlife-Associated Recreation - a Maryland report prepared by the U.S. Fish and Wildlife Service, estimated that 31 percent of all Marylanders participated in some form of wildlife-associated recreation.

-More than 1.4 million Marylanders participated in wildlife activities, which included photographing, feeding, and observing wildlife.
+Green space and tree canopy is also important to the protection of wildlife habitat and sustaining species biodiversity.
+The 2011 National Survey of Fishing, Hunting and Wildlife-Associated Recreation - Maryland report prepared by the U.S. Fish and Wildlife Service, estimated that 31 percent of all Maryland citizens participated in some form of wildlife-associated recreation.
+3 The majority, or more than 1.4 million people, participated in wildlife watching activities, which included photographing, feeding, and observing wildlife.
 These activities generate direct, indirect, and induced effects on the economic vitality of the County.
 More than \$1.3 billion is spent on wildlife recreation throughout the state.
-The result is increased economic activity, more jobs, sales, tax revenues, and visitors.
-Whether you have purchased a new home adjacent to parkland, enjoy a regional park that provides a respite away from busy everyday life, or participate in outdoor recreation, wildlife and wildlife habitat significantly improve the well-being and quality of life for residents.
+The result is increased economic activity, more full-time and part-time jobs, sales, tax revenues, and visitors.
+Whether you have purchased a new home that is adjacent to parkland, enjoy a regional park that provides a respite away from busy everyday life, or actively participate in outdoor recreation, wildlife and wildlife habitat significantly improve the well-being and quality of life for residents.

-The 2016 National Survey of Fishing, Hunting and Wildlife, while not specific to Maryland, indicates that 101.6 million Americans or 40% of the U.S. population ages 16 and older participate in wildlife activities such as hunting, fishing, and wildlife-watching.
-Wildlife-watching around the home and while fishing is on the rise; hunting is showing a modest decline.
-More than \$156 billion is spent on wildlife-related activities annually.
-Observing and photographing wildlife recorded a 20 percent increase nationally from 2011 to 2016 from 71.8 million participants to 86 million.
-Likewise, expenditure in this area rose 20 percent from \$59.1 billion to \$75.9 billion nationally.
-Around the home, wildlife watching increased 18 percent from 2011 from 68.6 million to 81.1 million participants in 2016.
-Away-from-home wildlife-viewing increased 5 percent from 2011 to 2016 from 22.5 million to 23 million participants.
-Nationally, there is an 8 percent increase in fishing and for the first time the report indicates more than 12.4 people engage in archery as a sport.
-For more information please visit the Zoning Ordinance Rewrite website https://zoningpgc.pgplanning.com/.
+The 2016 National Survey of Fishing, Hunting and Wildlife while not specific to Maryland indicates that 101.6 million Americans or 40% of the United States population age 16 years and older participate in wildlife activities such as hunting, fishing and wildlife watching.
+Wildlife watching around the home and fishing are on the rise while hunting is showing a modest decline.
+More than \$156 billion is spent on wildlife related activities annually.
+Watching wildlife surged nationally including observing and photography recording a 20% increase over the five-year period from 71.8 million participants to 86 million.
+Likewise, expenditures in this area also rose 20% from \$59.1 billion to \$75.9 billion nationally.
+Around the home wildlife watching increased 18% from 2011 from 68.6 million to 81.1 million participant in 2016.
+Away from home wildlife viewing increased 5% from 2011 to 2016 from 22.5 million to 23 million participants.
+Nationally there is a 8% increase in fishing and for the first time ever the report indicates more than 12.4 people engage in archery as a sport.
+(The updated survey for 2021 is not yet available.)